cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

 First, you have to start a VM on the cloud and assign it a public IP.

 This can be done in multiple ways, using the command line, vagrant, or the horizon GUI.
 Let us assume you have set it up via the horizon GUI or the novaclient command line.

-This is described in the following document:
+To set up a mchine you could use the either of the folloing methods:

-More information about horizon on FutureSystems is available at `our manual page <../../iaas/openstack.html#horizon-gui.html>`_.
+* **Horizon**: see `our manual page
+  <../../iaas/openstack.html#horizon-gui.html>`_.

+* **nova**: see the :ref:`s-openstack`_

+* **cloudmsh**: see :ref:`s-cloudmesh-quickstart`_ and the cloudmesh shell found elsewhere.

+.. note:: Please note that in the following document we use the
+	  :pink:`$USER` and :pink:`$PORTALNAME` are the same values and the portalname needs to be replaced with the portal name you obtained for FutureSystems.
+As the subsequent steps are all executed on india we can simply use the default :pink:`$USER` shell variable.

 We summarize the following steps, however like to point out that the best source for this is our previously pointed out document::

-  $ ssh <portalname>@india.futuresystems.org
+  $ ssh $PORTALNAME@india.futuresystems.org
   india$ module load novaclient
   india$ source ~/.futuregrid/openstack_havana/novarc
   india$ nova keypair-add --pub-key ~/.ssh/id_rsa.pub $USER-india-key

 This assumes such a key exists in the location::